Joker (2019 film): Pre-production

 Following the disappointing critical and financial performance of Justice League (2017), in January 2018 Walter Hamada replaced Jon Berg as the head of DC-based film production at Warner Bros.
 Hamada sorted through the various DC films in development, canceling some while advancing work on others; the film was set to begin filming in late 2018 with a small budget of $55 million.
 Kim Masters of The Hollywood Reporter said Warner Bros. was reluctant to let Joker move forward and gave it a small budget in an effort to dissuade Phillips.
 Phillips said that Hamada did not understand what he was trying to do.
 By June, Robert De Niro was under consideration for a supporting role in the film.
 The deal with Phoenix was finalized in July 2018, after four months of persuasion from Phillips.
 Immediately afterwards, Warner Bros. officially green-lit the film, titled it Joker and gave it an October 4, 2019, release date.
-Warner Bros. described the film as "an exploration of a man disregarded by society [that] is not only a gritty character study, but also a broader cautionary tale."
+Warner Bros. described the film as "an exploration of a man disregarded by society [that] is not only a gritty character study, but also a broader cautionary tale".

 Scorsese's longtime associate Koskoff joined to produce, although Scorsese left his producing duties due to other obligations.
-Scorsese considered serving as an executive producer, but was preoccupied with his film The Irishman.
+Scorsese considered serving as an executive producer, but was preoccupied with his film The Irishman (2019), which also starred De Niro.
 It was also confirmed that the film would have no effect on Leto's Joker and would be the first in a new series of DC films unrelated to the DCEU.
 In July, Zazie Beetz was cast in a supporting role and De Niro entered negotiations in August.
 Frances McDormand declined an offer to portray the mother of the Joker and Frances Conroy was cast.
-At the end of July, Marc Maron, and Bryan Callen joined the cast.
+At the end of July, Marc Maron and Bryan Callen joined the cast.
 Alec Baldwin was cast as Thomas Wayne on August 27, but dropped out two days later due to scheduling conflicts.
 Baldwin also noted the character's description as a reason for his departure, which called Thomas Wayne "a cheesy and tanned businessman who is more in the mold of a 1980s Donald Trump".